liewrichmond/academic-kickstart/content/authors/tirthak/_index.md

 ---
 # Display name
-title: Devesh Tiwari
+title: Tirthak Patel

 # Username (this should match the folder name)
 authors:
-- admin
+- tirthak

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor and Director, Goodwill Computing Lab
+role: Ph.D.
+Candidate (Fall 2017 – Present)

 # Organizations/Affiliations
 organizations: